Scaling behavior and giant field-enhancement of the thermal conductivity in the honeycomb antiferromagnet BaCo2(AsO4)2

+Our work here focusses on the magnetically disordered regime which covers a large fraction of the $H$-$T$ plane.
 We report an unusual scaling behavior of the thermal conductivity $\kappa_{xx}(H,T)$ in BCAO observed throughout the magnetically disordered region below 10 K. In zero $H$, strong inelastic scattering of phonons from spin excitations severely suppresses phonon conduction.
 In an in-plane magnetic field $\bf H$, $\kappa_{xx}(H,T)$ increases dramatically following a one-parameter scaling function.
 Just above $T_{\rm N}$, the field-induced enhancement factor ($>200$) exceeds that previously reported in all magnetic insulators to our knowledge.

-Underlying the giant field-enhancement of $\kappa_{xx}$ is the intense scattering of phonons by the spins which ``localizes'' the phonons in zero $H$.
-An interesting question is whether the magnetically disordered zig-zag state invariably produces the strong spin-phonon coupling.
-In several areas, e.g. spin qubits based on NV centers in diamond~\cite{Wolfowicz}, spin-phonon coupling is a key topic of interest.
-The scaling behavior uncovered here provides a powerful way to study these couplings in Kitaev materials and other magnets.
+Underlying the giant field-enhancement of $\kappa_{xx}$ is the intense scattering of phonons by the spins which leads to ``localization'' of the phonons in zero $H$.
+Our results suggest that the non-analytic behavior of $\kappa_{xx}(H,T)$ in the limit $H\to 0$, as well as the scaling behavior over a large fraction of the magnetically disordered region, may well be signature hallmarks of strong spin-phonon coupling.

+In several topical areas, e.g. spin qubits based on NV centers in diamond~\cite{Wolfowicz}, spin-phonon coupling is a key topic of interest.
+The scaling behavior uncovered here suggests an incisive way to probe these couplings in magnetic materials.